 Before the surgery, Mr. John went to see the surgeon for a pre-operative consultation to discuss the risks, benefits, and alternatives of the surgery.
 The benefits of the surgery were obvious—to repair the torn ligament, restore function to the knee, and reduce the pain.
 The surgeon told Mr. John that there was a 5% chance of complications after surgery but only a 1% chance of severe complications.
 The less severe complications were things like continued stiffness and ongoing cartilage damage.
 The severe complications included infection, a blood clot, or even death.

 The surgeon answered all of Mr. John’s questions and Mr. John even signed a consent form.
 The surgery went as planned.
-But one week after the surgery Mr. John was diagnosed with a severe infection of the joint that required hospitalization for antibiotics.
+But one week after the surgery, the doctors diagnosed Mr. John with a severe infection of the joint that required hospitalization for antibiotics.
 While Mr. John was in the hospital he was immobile.
 As a result, he developed a blood clot in his leg.
 He had to stay in the hospital for an extended period of time.
 He also had to be on blood thinners for a year.
 The knee is still stiff, but he has only mild to moderate pain.

 So here’s the question: Can Mr. John successfully sue the surgeon for medical malpractice given that he developed a severe complication after surgery?
 And the answer is – maybe.
 Here is a way to think it through: